tanamim/jodeki/README.md

 Searching online becomes de facto standard when we seek information.
 Although online search engines provide a great deal of information, what we see is free content from the surface of the public web.
 We may want to seek for deeper knowledge from private sources by paying fees.
 We may hire professionals but finding good information with small budget is difficult.
 Our service aims to fill the gap by creating a platform that people can find better-than-free content by paying small amount of fees.
 Thanks to blockchain technology, dramatic cost reduction has been made, allowing our service become possible.

 ###### Technologies Under the Hood
 Our service is based on a hypothesis that if knowledge is useful for somebody, others may also need it, too.
 Our aim is to create a string of knowledge measurable and transferrable via the use of cryptocurrency, which is a digital currency used on the Internet as a medium of exchange.
 Encryption techniques are utilized to generate and regulate different units of such currency.
 And these encryption techniques also have the ability to verify the transfer of funds.
 Once a transaction is complete, knowledge, which will be stored on blockchain, can be easily transferred.
 Thereby we built a decentralized autonomous knowledge exchange.
 We use Ether (ETH) as cryptocurrency on Ethereum blockchain to run our smart contracts.
 Smart contracts can operate on blockchain and securely execute its program with very low cost, therefore we use them to reduce security and operational costs.
-Our smart contracts will build knowledge base on the blockchain via question-and-answer method.
+Jodeki uses smart contracts to build knowledge base on the blockchain via question-and-answer method.
 Since those technical details are encapsulated, users don't need to know more than this information, in order to use our service.

 ###### Procedure for Creating User Benefits
 All participants can benefit from our service.
 The key feature is our incentive structure that benefits both those who ask questions and those who provide answers.
 For the first round, a questioner sets fee amount and post a question, then choose a winner to pay.
 Thereafter, when a new user pays for the answer, both the questioner and the provider will get the split fee.
 This operation keeps going as long as the smart contract is enabled.
 In this way, questioners will benefit as well as providers because we believe both are equally important contributors to the knowledge base.
 This unique incentive model encourages participants to improve quality of the knowledge.
 You don't need to have special knowledge to get reward upon our service.
 Of course, no blockchain knowledge is required.
 Just ask a great question.

 ## Higher Level Understanding of Current Issue

-###### "Life is Hard"
+###### A Social Issue
 This service will help provide a solution for complex social issues in modern society.
 Among the challenges we face is harsh realities of life.
 Since we invented money system, our society achieved great economic advancement; however, on the other hand, people are so caught up in the currency system and not being able to live without money.
 Because of the system, people are religiously obsessed with making money and forget the purpose of their life.
 This is a sad social plague that we want to cure.

 ###### The Money System